brycekbargar/brycekbargar.github.io/_posts/2016-05-31-who-even-likes-worms.markdown

 "Just start.
 You can finish and go to bed when you want, it's not like you have to wake up a given hour."

 Drums are loud...
-Getting off work at 4 meant I had some wiggle room to practice before I felt like I would be disrupting the evening quiet.
+Getting off work at 4 meant I could be more casual about when I start practicing.
-Getting off work at 6 means I have to start immediately and can't make a 3 hour exploration into something that catches my attention.
+Getting off work at 6 means I can't begin 3 hour exploration into something that catches my attention.
 Though I'm sure I'll adjust.
 Maybe a long lunch?

 Winter